udany/agora/README.md

 with every module aggregating their related components, assets, etc.

-Every module may contain a `routes.js` file which exports an array of [route definition](https://next.router.vuejs.org/api/#routerecordraw) objects.
+Every module may contain a `routes.ts` file which exports an array of [route definition](https://next.router.vuejs.org/api/#routerecordraw) objects.